 Brush a griddle pan with oil using a pastry brush.
 Heat it on medium-high heat.

 Your pak choi should have visible charred lines and softened tops, but still have plenty of crunch at the base.
-Serve warm with your favourite dishes!
+Squeeze some fresh lime juice over the top if you wish, place the Asian greens on a serving plate and serve warm with your favourite main dish!

 Our method is specifically designed to keep the leaves of pak choi crunchy at the base.
 That’s how we like to eat it.
 However, it should not be tough or difficult to bite into.
 The reason for hard pak choi may be the size of your vegetable.
 You may need to increase the cooking time (just watch that it doesn’t burn).
 Alternatively, some recipes call for pak choi to be blanched first to soften the leaves.
 If you enjoy softer, less crunchy veggies, try this blanching method here.

 Sugar (or honey/ maple syrup) is added to the glaze for two main reasons.
 First, it is very typical of Chinese cuisine to add a bit of sweetness to savoury dishes.
 Secondly, sugar in the glaze helps the browning and charring process, making the dish more appealing.

 Full of flavour, this Grilled Pak Choi Side Dish makes a perfect accompaniment to both strong-tasting dishes and milder-tasting mains, that can use an exhilarating sidekick to liven it up.
 We love serving Griddled Pak Choi with:

 - Teriyaki Salmon (recipe coming soon)